Edictum

 What Happens at Each Stage

-StageWhenCan Deny?Output
+StageWhenCan Block?Output

 Attempt limitsFirst check in the pipelineYesCALL_DENIED if attempt cap exceeded

-Before hooksBefore preconditionsYesCALL_DENIED if hook returns deny
+Before hooksBefore preconditionsYesCALL_DENIED if hook returns block

 PreconditionsBefore tool executesYesCALL_DENIED or pass

-Sandbox contractsBefore tool executesYesCALL_DENIED with decision_source: yaml_sandbox
+Sandbox rulesetsBefore tool executesYesCALL_DENIED with decision_source: yaml_sandbox

 Execution limitsBefore tool executesYesCALL_DENIED if execution cap exceeded